-NAME MATT TWYNAN Vicole Twyman NANCYE Boyle Francisce Perces ADDRESS 672 MWIME ST. 672 MWIME ST 153 Ellswath 3 to Nany & Boyle
+NAME MATT TWYNAN Vicole Tuyman NANCYE Boyle Francisce Perces ADDRESS 6n MOUCTRIEST.
+672 MWITHE ST 153 Ellswath 3 185 ANDERS to Nany & Boyle

-and and a second day
+and the second

-a made
+48 /

 We the undersigned Bernal Heights neighbors support the Application for Discretionary Review by Bernal Safe and Livable, an organization concerned about proposed development of a street and houses on steep open space over a major gas transmission pipeline in our residential area.